-(the collaboration environment) and GeoDocs (the CDE).
+(the collaboration environment) and Tucana (the CDE).
 By conducting model-based reviews in tools like Revizto, you can view the 2D and 3D information and record your comments in the same place.
-This removes the complications of having multiple registers and spreadsheets being shared between people and means all the commentary (or as much as is feasible) is in the one place.
-There items can be re-assigned to the people who need to action them and closed out once agreed.
-Having this all this in the one place also means there is a history kept of all issues raised, the commentary surrounding them and what was done to close them out that can be referred to throughout the project life cycle.
+This removes the complications of having multiple registers and spreadsheets being shared between people and means all the commentary (or as much as is feasible) is in one place.
+Issues can be (re)assigned to the people who need to action them and closed out once resolved.
+Having this all this activity occur in one place also means there is a history kept of all issues raised, the commentary surrounding them, and what was done to close them out that can be referred to throughout the project life cycle.

-The collaborative environment support a model-based approach to conducting Safety in Design workshops, inter-disciplinary coordination reviews and constructability reviews within the platform.
+The collaborative environment supports a model-based approach to conducting Safety in Design (SiD) workshops, inter-disciplinary coordination reviews and constructability reviews within the platform.
 Issues can be raised in the same platform that you are navigating and viewing all the 2D and 3D design information in.
-Custom metadata can be created to use with a data-driven approach of labelling issues and their relevant review type (SiD, constructability issues, clashes etc.) giving us the power to create dashboard outputs and get visibility and insight into issues across the project and across the portfolio.
+Custom metadata can be created to use with a data-driven approach of labelling issues and their relevant review type (SiD, constructability issues, clashes etc.) giving us the power to create dashboard outputs and get visibility and insight into issues across a project and wider portfolio.

-Our CDE has a task-team review feature that can be used for getting approval of documents hosted in GeoDocs that need review or sign-off from other members in the task team.
+Our CDE has a task-team review feature that can be used for getting approval of documents hosted in Tucana that need review or sign-off from other members in the task team.
 This simplifies the process of sharing documents and receiving comments as by enabling it to all be done in the same place.

-9 Information Handover for Construction
+Information Handover for Construction

 The exchange of information from the designers as information providers to contractors as information receivers is a crucial part of project success.
 Contractors need the right information in the right format types to build physical assets.
-Traditionally information would be handed over as static drawings, which often resulted in contractor task teams re-creating information (notably 3D models) that has already been created for use during the construction phase.
-The earlier Construction Information Requirements (CIRs) are set the better as this can be considered during the design.
-The earlier also contractors can be consulted in the design phase the more meaningful their input can be and recommendations incorporated into the design.
+Traditionally information would be handed over as static drawings, which often resulted in contractor task teams re-creating information (notably 3D models) that had already been created for use during the construction phase.
+The earlier Construction Information Requirements (CIRs) are set the better as these requirements can then be considered during the design phase.
+The earlier contractors can be consulted in the design phase the more meaningful their input can be and their recommendations incorporated into the design.

-Given the scale and complexity this is often not a simple transition from design to construction as projects are delivered using many different procurement strategies and contract types.
+Given the scale and complexity of capital projects, it is often not a simple transition from design to construction as capital projects are delivered using many different procurement strategies and contract types.
 As information is handed over, the Project Information Model will transition from a holistic design intent model to a virtual construction model.
 It is important that the format and method for exchanging information from the design to construction environments is defined in the construction contract and that the project management and commercial teams agree the process.

-9.1 INFORMATION EXCHANGE
+1.13 INFORMATION EXCHANGE

 Information must be handed over to the construction task teams via the CDE.
-As it will have been through a review process and have approved by the relevant parties and subject matter experts the information will be pushed from the Shared container to the Published container in the CDE.
-Information for Construction (IFC) should only ever be available in the Published container, so it is really clear which is the right information for construction.
+As information will have been through a review process and have been approved by the relevant parties and subject matter experts, the information will be pushed from the Shared container to the Published container in the CDE.
+Information for Construction (IFC) must exclusively reside within the Published container to ensure utmost clarity regarding accurate information intended for construction purposes.

-The design task teams will need to work collaboratively with the construction task teams to understand how information will be used on site, as this will define the best formats to provide information in.
+Design task teams will need to work collaboratively with construction task teams to understand how information will be used on site, as this will define the best formats to provide information in.
 Some examples are shown below.

-9.2 COLLABORATIVE ENVIRONMENT IN CONSTRUCTION
+1.14 COLLABORATIVE ENVIRONMENT IN CONSTRUCTION